dentarg/auth0-blog/_posts/authenticate-firebase-with-auth0.markdown

 ### Callback Component

 Recall that we created a `CallbackComponent` in our root module.
 In addition, we set our `environment`'s Auth0 `redirect` to the callback component's route.
-That means that when the user logs in with Auth0, they will return to our app at the `/callback` route.
+That means that when the user logs in with Auth0, they will return to our app at the `/callback` route with the authentication hash appended to the URI.

 We created our `AuthService` with methods to handle authentication and set sessions, but currently these methods aren't being called from anywhere.
 The callback component is the appropriate place for this code to execute.